F3dai/f3dai.github.io/_posts/2020-05-08-DerpNStink.md

 ![email](https://imgur.com/IZ99Rv3.png)

-This could be refering to that pastebin we saw earlier.
+This could be referring to that Pastebin we saw earlier.
 Check the sudo rights of derp:

 <pre>sudo-l</pre>